-The new programme of modern and contemporary art exhibitions has begun in early 2012.
+The new programme of modern and contemporary art exhibitions began in 2012.
 It presents three different types of exhibition:

-Once a year beginning in 2012, a renowned international artist will be invited to select an exhibition of works from the Kunsthistorisches Museum's collections.
+Beginning in 2012, renowned international artists are invited to select an exhibition of works from the Kunsthistorisches Museum's collections.

 The familiar historical display of the museum will be temporarily disrupted, revealing unfamiliar aspects of familiar objects by altering their position and context.
 Such exhibitions will also serve to illuminate the artist's own work, and the thinking and decisions that lie behind it.
 A programme of educational events will accompany each exhibition.

 June 17 - September 28, 2014: Edmund de Waal.
 Artist’s Choice